BSW Frequently Asked Questions

 I have a lot of questions concerning transferring from a community college/other university to NC State, is there someone that I can speak to and see how long it would take for me to get my BSW?

-Yes, our BSW Advising Coordinator is always happy to meet prospective students and discuss potential degree plans!
+Yes, our Academic Advising Coordinator is always happy to meet prospective students and discuss potential degree plans!